martinthomson/http-replay/draft-thomson-http-replay.md

 SHOULD defer any requests that have state-changing side effects on the server.
 If this is not known by the server, it MUST defer the request.

-3. When a request received in early data contains the `Early-Data` request header field ({{header}}), the server can trigger a retry without the use of early data by responding with the 4NN (Too Early) status code ({{status}}), in cases where the risk of replay is judged too great.
+3. The server can trigger a retry without the use of early data by responding with the 4NN (Too Early) status code ({{status}}), in cases where the risk of replay is judged too great.

 4. Finally, TLS {{?TLS13}} describes several mitigation strategies that reduce the ability of an attacker to successfully replay early data.
 Servers are